 - Follow-Up to confirm that you have received the best service possible

 You know your child best.
-If you have any questions or concerns regarding the way your children act, play, move, or speak, call us today or fill out the form below.
+If you have any questions or concerns regarding the way your children act, play, move, or speak, please contact:

 Do you have a question about your child’s development, behavior, or learning?

 Skills such as standing up, scribbling, babbling, and pointing to body parts are called developmental milestones.
 Children reach milestones in how they play, learn, speak, behave, and move (crawling, walking, etc.).
 For an overview of age-appropriate developmental milestones, please see the chart included below.
 For a more detailed look at developmental milestones select the age appropriate image below.

 Developmental monitoring, also known as developmental surveillance, involves the following key steps in order to assess how a child is growing in relationship to the age-appropriate expectations.
 Monitoring healthy development means paying attention to the child’s physical, mental, social, and emotional well-being.

 - Eliciting parental concerns, such as by asking questions like “Do you have any questions about how your child is learning, behaving or developing?”

 - Documenting and maintaining a developmental history, including information about the child’s holistic growth.

 - Observing the child, in order to ensure their progress in developmental milestones in communication, cognitive processing, fine and gross motor skills, as well behavior.

 - Identifying risks and protective factors, in order to address the family’s specific needs and circumstances.